Fall Semester 2023

 However, you have the right to restrict the release of all directory information by completing a form available from the Student Service Center, C.B.
 Hedgcock, Room 2201.
 This may be done at any time during the semester.

-You may also request to withhold directory information from the university telephone directory.
+You may also request to withhold directory information from the university online directory.

 The following information may be released unless you specifically request otherwise: